-- a) the general secretary is authorized to make such revisions in the funding for governors as may be necessary; - b) the general secretary shall be authorized to make decisions on behalf of the Board relative to increases in governors' budgets or for expenses incurred in excess of their budgets, when, in the opinion of the general secretary, all or part of such increase requested by the governor is justified and reasonable.
-(April 2019 Mtg., Bd.
-Dec.
-162)
+- 1. the general secretary is authorized to make such revisions in the funding for governors as may be necessary; - 2. the general secretary shall be authorized to make decisions on behalf of the Board relative to increases in governors' budgets or for expenses incurred in excess of their budgets, when, in the opinion of the general secretary, all or part of such increase requested by the governor is justified and reasonable.

 Source: April-May 1948 Mtg., Bd.
 Dec.
 212; January 1967 Mtg., Bd.
 Dec.
 192; Amended by April 2019 Mtg., Bd.
 Dec.
-162 and the rate at which the budget was originally prepared to offset the increase or decline.
-The revised budget, reflected in US dollars, will then become final and not subject to further change due to subsequent exchange rate fluctuations.
-(June 2006 Mtg., Bd.
-Dec.
-270)
+162